rb23ack/MahaMantra_Player/README.md

 - There are a few more bits of work still needed to be added.
 This project has been made on the ocassion of New Year Eve 2024 and New Year 2025!

+- There are a few more bits of work to be added in the repository.
+Work in progres.